dstrack/strack-software-publish-translations-plugin/README.md

 import the file process_type_plugin_com_strack_software_publish_translations.sql in the Supporting Objects / Plug-Ins page.

 ## Implementation
+This example implements a process that is runs when you load the home page after a change in your application.
 - Go to the home page of your application.
 - Open the Pre-Rendering section and add a Process
   - Name: Publish Translations